cgranell/tfm-ideas/README.md

 ### Mental health app builder: a case study to battle addictions

-*Hyphotesis*: Location patterns from patients's phone sensors are correlated with depressive symptoms.
+*Hypothesis*: Location patterns from patients's phone sensors are correlated with depressive symptoms.
 In other words, the extent to which changes in depressive symptoms can be predicted with movement data remains yet unclear.

 *Summary*: Location and movement patterns of a patient is a key resource for the treatment of mental disorders (e.g., depression, agoraphobia, gambling addictions, etc.).
 Surprisingly, even to date, psychologists mostly rely on pen and paper, asking the patient to meticulously write down their location, movement and habits.
 Despite the best intentions of the patient, such data is objective and incomplete.
 Furthermore, there is a temporal gap between (usually daily) data collection and data delivery and processing (usually during a weekly or bi-weekly session with the psychologist), and the treatment can thus only be adjusted/tailored to the data with the same delay.